bids-standard/bids-website/_pages/governance.md

 than valid email addresses.
-If the situation arises that the legitimacy of the vote is called into question, then the email addresses will be used to hold a special election under the terms laid out in Appendix B, to wit, “Elections will be managed through a 3rd party platform that allows restricting votes to a specific set of email addresses while maintaining the anonymity of the votes.
+If the situation arises that the legitimacy of the vote is called into question, then the email addresses will be used to hold a special election under the terms laid out in Appendix B, to with, “Elections will be managed through a 3rd party platform that allows restricting votes to a specific set of email addresses while maintaining the anonymity of the votes.